 If you enter rent negotiations believing you can get rock-bottom prices, that'll decrease your chances for success and increase frustration levels for everyone.
 A successful negotiation is one in which both parties feel like a winner.

 Know the Market: How to Conduct Research

 Ensuring that the reduction you're asking for is reasonable involves doing your homework.
 That starts with researching the market.
-Before attempting to negotiate rent, spend some time looking at how your apartment compares to other units in your area.
+Before attempting to negotiate rent, spend some time looking at how your apartment compares to other units or apartment buildings in your area.
 You might also hear this research referred to as comps.